johncrossman/calcentral/README.md

 1. Download the appropriate gems with [Bundler](http://gembundler.com/rails3.html):

-    **Important**: Make sure you have the JRuby-upgraded CalCentral codebase in your calcentral directory before running `bundle install`.
+    **Important**: Make sure you have the JRuby-upgraded codebase in your junction directory before running `bundle install`.

     ```bash
     rvm rubygems 2.7.10 --force